 Ok ...The original poster said he's using "a basic brine" and wanted to know how long to brine the fish.
 He did NOT say what the brine concentration was, e.g. 1/2 cup each of salt and sugar per quart ...or what?
 One answer said how long he smokes it (hour to days?) and didn't answer the how long to brine question.

 The other people gave answers on how long to brine ...but didn't relate it to any particular brine recipe.
-How long to brine depends not only on the thickness of the fish pieces, but also on the brine concentration ...and actually a brine recipe since a saltier brine requires less time than a sweeter recipe (salt removes water, sugar makes the meat retain water).
+How long to brine depends not only on the thickness of the fish pieces, but also on the brine concentration.
+A saltier brine requires less time than a sweeter recipe. (salt removes water, sugar makes the meat hold water).

 So ...the original question is incomplete and so are all the answers.
 I give this page a 2-star rating ...only for effort.
 It's a 1-star, at best, for content.
 Still waiting on a good answer...
 I also do not know the answers but am looking.